SpongePowered/SpongeDocs/source/plugins/quick-start.rst

         // Woot!
 This is a comment!
     }

-Remember to changing the ID, name, and version of your plugin in the annotation.
+Remember to change the ID, name, and version of your plugin in the annotation.
 The ID should be a simple identifier with no special characters or spaces, as it is used for generating configuration files and for identification purposes.

 Initializing Your Plugin
 ========================